open-telemetry/opentelemetry-operator/docs/api.md

 Actions that the management system should take in response to container lifecycle events.
+Cannot be updated.

 <table>
     <thead>